LaythAlqadhi/odin-book/README.md

 - Comment

 ## Features
-- Designed using RESTful architectural style.
+- Implemented RESTful architectural style for streamlined communication.
-- Preventing unauthenticated users from accessing private routes.
+- Enhanced security by restricting access to private routes for unauthenticated users.
-- Using Cloudinary and Multer to upload images and videos with validations to prevent unknown file types and oversized files.
+- Integrated Cloudinary and Multer for uploading images and videos, with validation to ensure file type and size compliance.
-- Authenticating users using the Passport-GitHub2 strategy.
+- Authenticated users via the Passport-GitHub2 strategy for reliable identification.
-- Validating and sanitizing client data using Express-validator.
+- Ensured data integrity through validation and sanitization of client data using Express-validator.
-- Using sessions to ensure that all operations will either succeed or fail.
+- Implemented session management to guarantee transactional integrity.
-- Using Faker.js to create seeds.
+- Utilized Faker.js for generating seed data, ensuring a consistent testing environment.

 ## Installation